How to Watch HGTV Without Cable

 You don’t have to be under contract with a cable company to see what latest Waco treasure Chip and Joanna Gaines are renovating.
 There are multiple ways to see Hilary’s latest interior designs on “Love it or List It” without chaining yourself to an expensive cable contract.

-If you’ve been wondering, “how can I watch HGTV without cable?” keep reading.
+If you’ve been wondering, “how can I watch HGTV without cable?” this post is for you.
 There are at least 12 different ways to watch HGTV without cable, so if you’re wondering where to watch HGTV without cable, we’re going to show you almost all of the ways, including the best and easiest, right here.

 Like DirecTV Now, Sling TV includes HGTV in its base package so you won’t have to add on anything extra or pay more than $25 per month to watch your favorite HGTV shows.

-Other channels included in Sling TV’s base package include other popular channels like the Travel Channel and Food Network and more:
+The Sling TV channel list includes other popular channels like the Travel Channel and Food Network and more:

 - Travel Channel